cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

     In such cases, please do not perform any manual operation without [professional support](https://cloudnative-pg.io/support/).

-From version 1.11.0 of the operator, you can use the `cnpg.io/reconciliationLoop` annotation to temporarily disable the reconciliation loop on a selected PostgreSQL cluster, as follows:
+You can use the `cnpg.io/reconciliationLoop` annotation to temporarily disable the reconciliation loop for a specific PostgreSQL cluster, as shown below:

 ``` yaml
 metadata: